Guide for Creatorsbeta

 - Database (RDS): AWS RDS, Aurora MySQL 5.6.x

 Yes.
 The customers can use ReadyShip’s subdomain or their own domain.
-After they buy a website, they can set their own domain name.
+After they launch a website, they can set their own domain name using our domain changing feature.

 Yes.
 We will create FTP accounts for each website and we will send the login info to the customer via email.